Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras

 inducing in particular a morphism of Maurer-Cartan spaces

 preserving the Floer cohomologies.
-We will study elsewhere the homotopy type of the immersed Fukaya algebra $CF(\phi)$, and the independence of $CF(\phi)$ from the choices of almost complex structure, divisor, and perturbations.
-At the moment we can prove that the isomorphism class of the Floer cohomology $HF(\phi,b)$ is independent of all choices, but not the homotopy type of the Fukaya algebra $CF(\phi)$ unless the decompositions $\cI(\phi), \cI^\dual(\phi)$ are dual in the topological sense. \end{remark}
+We expect that the homotopy type of the immersed Fukaya algebra $CF(\phi)$ is independent of the choices of almost complex structure, divisor, and perturbations.
+However, we prove no such invariance result here. \end{remark}

 \begin{example} The following example of an immersion of a circle in the plane shown in Figure \ref{loopy} is an easily visualizable example of the invariance of the disk potential.
-Although not of the required dimension in the theorem, invariance under surgery holds.
-In this case the correspondence between holomorphic curves is an application of the Riemann mapping theorem.
-The Floer cohomology is trivial since the circle is displaceable by a compactly-supported Hamiltonian flow.
-The disk potential is non-trivial and will be computed below.
+In this case, the correspondence between holomorphic curves in $X$ bounding $\phi_0$ and $\phi_\eps$ is an application of the Riemann mapping theorem.
+The Floer cohomology $HF(\phi_0)$ is trivial since the circle is displaceable by a compactly-supported Hamiltonian flow.
+The disk potential $W(\phi_0)$ is non-trivial and will be computed below.
 Let $\phi_0: S^1 \to \R^2$ be the immersion with three self-intersection points\

 The complement of the image $\phi_0(S^1) \subset X = \R^2$ has five connected components as in Figure \ref{loopy}.